-Join Shaun Bryant for an in-depth discussion in this video Creating a simple drawing, part of Up and Running with AutoCAD LT.
+Join Shaun Bryant for an in-depth discussion in this video Creating a simple drawing, part of Learning AutoCAD LT.

 - So let's look now at creating a simple AutoCAD LT drawing.
 Now I've deliberately started up AutoCAD LT already so you're not just looking at a blank drawing this time.
 What I've done is I've just left a blank drawing open.
 You can see Drawing9 there.
 I haven't actually saved it or anything.
 But the reason I've done that is so that I can leave this dialogue box open.
 So we're going to select the template now to start a new drawing.
 So what you would normally do is just go up to New.
 Click on New and it would prompt you for a template.

 Now you can see there's our default template that we created previously.
 Now I could use that one but what I'm going to do is I'm going to follow the working files structure that I've created for you.
 So if I go into my Workfiles DWGs here and you can see there's chapter three and there's the 03_Default Template.
 We're going to use that one there.
 And I click on Open now and that will create a new blank drawing, which is Drawing10.
 You can see that one there.
 I'm going to close Drawing9.
 Don't need that one.
 There's Drawing10 and I'm immediately going to save this.

 I'm going to do a Save As, and make sure that you save it in the 03 folder.
 So there's the 03 there.
 And I'm going to save it in here as a 2013 drawing.
 And I'm going to call it Simple Drawing.
 Now again your naming philosophy could be a little bit more complex than mine.
 I'm doing this purely just to make life simple, quick and easy.
 So there's Simple Drawing.
 And I click on Save.
 Now what you might want to do there is, for example, put an 03 in front of it just to distinguish it from other chapters that you might use during this course.